New York City Renters Statistics and Trends

 Renting is vastly more popular than owning in New York.

-Of the 3,191,691 occupied housing units in New York City, a little over two-thirds are rented, while less than one-third are owned by the people who live in them.
+Of the 3,394,750 occupied housing units in New York City, around two-thirds are rented.
+Slightly less than a third are owned by the people who live in them.

-This is a stark contrast with the U.S. as a whole, where 64.4% of homes are occupied by their owners.
+This is a stark contrast with the US as a whole, where 65.2% of homes are occupied by their owners.

-Rented homes in New York City tend to have slightly fewer people living in them than owner-occupied homes.
-The average rental unit has 2.45 occupants, while an average owner-occupied unit has 2.82.
+Rented homes in New York City tend to have slightly fewer people (2.24 occupants) living in them than owner-occupied homes (2.63 occupants).

 Costs of renting vs. owning

-Owners pay more for housing, but renters put more of their income towards their homes.
+Owners pay more for housing, but renters put more of their income toward their homes.

-In New York City, homeowners tend to spend substantially more per month on their total costs of housing than renters do.
-The median monthly cost of homeownership (with a mortgage) in New York is $2,791 per month.
-And 43% of homeowners spend more than $3,000 per month on housing.
+In New York City, homeowners tend to spend substantially more per month on total housing costs than renters do.
+The median monthly cost of homeownership (including a mortgage) in New York is $3,087 per month.
+More than 52% of homeowners spend $3,000 or more per month on housing.

-However, the discrepancy in housing expenses evens out considerably when looking at how much of their income New Yorkers spend on housing.
-In fact, renters tend to spend a slightly higher proportion of their overall income on their homes.
-While both owners and renters in NYC commonly spent more than 35% of their income on housing, renters did so more frequently (43% of the time versus 35%).
+The difference in housing expenses evens out considerably when looking at how much of their income New Yorkers spend on housing, though.
+In fact, renters tend to spend a slightly higher proportion of their overall income on housing.
+Both commonly spend more than 35% of their income on housing.
+But renters (43%) do so more frequently than owners (35.8%).

-Conversely, renters are less likely to spend under 20% of their household income on housing than homeowners are: Only 26% of renters meet that threshold, while 35% of homeowners do.
+Conversely, NYC renters (26%) are less likely to spend under 20% of their household income on housing than homeowners are (36.5%).

 Home size in NYC by bedroom

-Home sizes in New York City vary considerably, but they tend to be on the smaller side compared to the national average.
-Out of the 3.45 million homes in the city, 69.9% have two bedrooms or fewer.
-And 8.4% of New York City's homes are studios (one-room apartments), which are nearly four times more common in New York City than throughout the U.S. as a whole.
+Home sizes in New York City vary considerably but tend to be smaller than the national average.
+Of the over 3.7 million homes (occupied or vacant) in the city, 71.1% have one or two bedrooms.
+And 10% of homes are studios (no separate bedroom), which are about three times as common in New York City than in the US as a whole.

 Homes by number of bedrooms in New York City